dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Berserk**: When you make a “Reckless” attack, any critical attack except “Cautious”, or spend a turn bonestuck, you gain a stack of the “Berserk” buff that grants small bonuses to dodge and armor and large bonuses to melee damage and accuracy.
 You can accrue a number of berserk stacks equal to your Valor.
 Stacks are lost at a rate of 1 each round you do not gain a stack.

-**Blood Rage**: Whenever you kill an enemy with an attack, gain stacks of Berserk equal to its tier+2.
-Whenever you take damage from an attack, gain a stacks of berserk equal to 1/10th the damage, rounded down. **Requires Berserk**.
+   ---**Blood Rage**: Whenever you kill an enemy with an attack, gain stacks of Berserk equal to its tier+2.
+Whenever you take damage from an attack, gain a stacks of berserk equal to 1/10th the damage, rounded down.

 **Sunder**: Unlockes a basic and a critical strike option.
 The basic option has a damage mod 125% and causes the player to drop their guard.
 It never bypasses armor.
 When it lands on an enemy with armor, it applies stacks of armor damage equal to half of your valor (rounded up).
 The critical strike is similar except it has a 200% damage mod, applies stacks of armor damage equal to your valor, and stuns the target for a round.

+**Toe-to-Toe**: For each enemy that is adjacent to you, aware, and hostile, you gain a bonus to Accuracy and Parry.
+This bonus is higher for higher-tier enemies.
+You are immune to disarm.

+  ---**Tooth-to-Tooth**: You now also receive a bonus to the damage modifier of all your attacks for each enemy in melee with you.
+When blinded, you can still see spaces adjacent to you.
+When stunned, you can make a melee attack instead of standing still.

 **Overwhelm**: Every melee attack, regardless of outcome against an enemy has a 20% chance to apply the "Overwhelmed" debuff to an enemy for exactly 2 turns.
 Overwhelmed enemies have their guard down, cannot cast spells, and cannot move.